 8. If there was only one thing you could tell every person about racism and race relations, what would it be?

-Stop thinking that we are all the same.
+Stop thinking that we’re all the same.
 Our differences make us great.
 Our differences are beautiful.
 Our differences matter.
 Never choose color blind when you can choose color beauty.

-9. Do you reply to ever comment left on your posts?
+9. Do you reply to every comment left on your posts?

 No. I tried that when I first started this blog and it was a nightmare.
 If I don’t respond to something you wrote in a reply to a post, please don’t take offense.
 Sometimes, I just don’t go through the post notes, (Often times to maintain my own sanity) sometimes what you’ve said or asked is just to big for a reply and needs it’s own post and sometimes, I just don’t feel like it.
-Please don’t take it personally.
+I promise, it’s not personal.

 10. Do you reply to fan mail?